alshedivat/al-folio/_pages/about.md

 Greetings,

 I am Julián Pierino Pedrazzi, a junior researcher at CEDLAS (Centro de Estudios Distributivos, Laborales y Sociales).
 I hold a Master's in Economics from the Faculty of Economic Sciences in La Plata and am currently pursuing a Ph.D. in Economics at the same institution.
-Explore my primary research on this site.
+Explore my primary research on this site..

 Best regards,
 JPP.